robbintt/outlines/digests/spiral-dynamics-integral-audiobook.md

 I had to return this book because the author slowly breaks down until he can no longer perform complete sentences.

+## Trent's Summary

+I can't say I really disagree with the main thrust of these systems being built on each other like scaffolding.
+But I don't see the systems as any of the following

+- particularly comprehensive
+- a good prognosticative tool
+- a way of understanding the past or the future in terms of the present
+- or a way to pick apart people or cultures in a way that assists thinking

 ## Session 1: The Dance of the Double Helix / How Humans Emerge

 There are six independent sections that stand on their own but are woven together into a tapestry.
 Beck is encouraging the reader to listen to the examples and war stories and think within the system.